-We are happy to introduce the inaugural cohort of Community Engagement Fellows: Africa, an opportunity to create community solutions through collaborations that transcend geographical, political, and sociocultural boundaries.
+We are happy to welcome new participants to join the 2nd offering of Community Engagement Fellows: Africa, an opportunity to create community solutions through collaborations that transcend geographical, political, and sociocultural boundaries.

 Meetings will be on Zoom and take place on Wednesdays from 8:00-9:15 pm East Africa Time.
 See the schedule below.
 The program is free and open to anyone working in community education and development in Africa.

 Co-facilitators will be Dominic Savio, Director of the Akili Pana Initiative in Uganda, and Travis Tennessen, Convener of Community Engagement Fellows at Western Washington University, USA.

 Meeting #1: Why Engagement?
 Why are you drawn to build new collaborations?

 June 8, 8:00-9:15 PM East Africa Time (EAT)

 Meeting #2: Preparing the Self What do you need to keep in mind about yourself as you engage?

 June 15, 8:00-9:15 PM EAT